“The Greatest Episode in TV History.”

 On the drive home, Meadow notices that his hands are bloody.
 Tony brushes it off with fumbling excuses, but the conversation reaches a point where it seems like the truth is clear.
 They exchange a very knowing “I love you” “I love you too” and continue driving.

 Without a doubt in my mind, this is the greatest hour of television ever produced.
-It’s a tour-de-force of emotion, and a powerhouse display of acting, and it’s top-notch in everything else, too — writing, directing, editing and all the rest of that behind-the-camera parcheesi.
+It’s a tour-de-force of emotion and a powerhouse display of acting and it is top-notch in everything else it sets out to accomplish — writing, directing, editing, you name it.

-Very few TV episodes deserve a perfect 10 out of 10, and The Sopranos actually has several, but “College” is the one installment that stands out above all the rest.
-It is the hour by which all other hours must be judged, the benchmark of sublimity.
+Very few TV episodes deserve a perfect 10 out of 10, and The Sopranos somehow has several, but “College” is the one installment that stands out above all the rest.
+It is the episode by which all other episodes must be judged, the benchmark of sublimity.

 - Tony’s murder of Febby makes the definitive list of Top 5 Greatest Garrote Scenes in cinematic history.

 - Irina — Tony’s Russian mistress — combines the phrase “knight in shining armor” with The Moody Blues’ “Nights In White Satin” (from their 1967 debut Days Of Future Passed), to come up with the term “knight in white satin armor”.
 It’s such an amusing and interesting turn-of-phrase that it would be used as an episode title late in season two.

 - Irina also mentions Svetlana, her one-legged cousin who will play a major role in season four.

 - Jamie-Lynn Sigler was a very good actress, especially in the earlier seasons.
 Her skill made it possible for the show to delve into the lives of the Soprano children, and this might actually be her finest performance of the entire series.
 Nevertheless, Meadow remains overly whiny and dramatic.
 Then again, she’s a spoiled teenager.